Regulatory B cell: Activation

 Resting B lymphocytes do not produce cytokines.
 After the response to antigen or different stimuli such as lipopolysaccharide (LPS) pro- and anti-inflammatory cytokines TNFα, IL-1β, IL-10 and IL-6 are produced.
 This indicates that the Breg must be stimulated to produce suppressive cytokines.
 There are two types of signals to activate Breg, namely signals generated by external pathogens (PAMPs) and endogenous signals produced by the action of body cells.
 PAMPs are recognized by the toll-like receptors (TRLs).
 TLRs trigger a signal cascade at the end of which is the production of effector cytokines.
 Bregs are mainly generated after the recognition of TLR4 or TLR9 ligands - LPS and CpG.
 The main endogenous signal is the stimulation of the surface molecule CD40.
 Some anti-inflammatory factors, such as IL-35 and retinoic acid have also been proposed to induce Breg phenotype.
 Additionally, cytokine IL-21 together with CD40 ligand and/or TLR9 signals has been shown to induce B10 generation and the emergence of IL-10 producing plasmablasts during inflammatory processes.
+Moreover, treatment of primary human B cells with a combination of CD40L, CpG and IL-21 is particularly effective for inducing functionally active transitional (CD24^{hi}CD38^{hi}) and memory (CD24^{hi}CD27^{+}) Breg subsets ex vivo, providing conditions that may be useful for potential adoptive Bregs transfer.